K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

 Services are used in an open cloud platform by implementing a cloud controller client API called Service Broker API.
 The Services API is an independent version of the cloud controller API.
-This makes external applications available on the platform. (database, message queue, rest endpoint , etc)
+This makes external applications available on the platform. (database, message queue, rest endpoint, etc)

 #### <a name="32"/>3.2.
 Service Broker API Architecture
 >![On-Demand_Image_04]